tlswg/tls13-spec/draft-ietf-tls-tls13.md

   to correctly verify a signature or validate a Finished message.
   This alert is always fatal.

-export_restriction_RESERVED
-: This alert was used in some earlier versions of TLS.
-It MUST NOT be sent by compliant implementations.
-This alert is always fatal.

 protocol_version
 : The protocol version the peer has attempted to negotiate is recognized but not supported.
 (For example, old protocol versions